-It is a phenomenon that occurs in the atmosphere at high latitudes in the Arctic due to air pollution.
-What distinguishes Arctic haze from haze found elsewhere, is the ability of its chemical ingredients to endure in the atmosphere for a longer period of time compared to other pollutants.
-Due to limited snowfall, rain, or turbulent air to displace pollutants from the polar air in the spring, Arctic haze can continue for more than a month in the northern atmosphere.
+Arctic haze is a phenomenon that occurs in the atmosphere at the higher latitudes due to air pollution.
+What distinguishes Arctic haze from atmospheric haze found elsewhere is the ability of its chemical ingredients to endure in the atmosphere for longer periods of time compared to other pollutants.
+Limited snowfall, rain, or turbulent air to displace pollutants from the polar air in the spring leads to Arctic haze remaining in the air for more than 30 days in the Northern atmosphere.

 Arctic haze sources

-There are many contributors to the warming of the Arctic.
-Besides greenhouse gases and pollution from industry, other sources include:
+There are many contributors to atmospheric haze, and the subsequent warming of the Arctic region.
+Besides greenhouse gases and pollution from industry, Arctic pollution sources include:

-Many researchers have studied the effects of Arctic haze and more and more are studying ” how this phenomenon is affecting our planet “.
-Climatologists from Europe predict that by the end of the 21st century, the Arctic region may rise 5 degrees Fahrenheit on an average day.
+Many environmentalists predict that by the end of the 21st century, the Arctic temperatures may rise by an average of 5 degrees Fahrenheit.
 The summer sea ice of the Arctic may also disappear completely by 2040 if warming continues.
-This will be due to some factors include the Arctic oil drilling which are causing more pollution and stronger climate changes.
-Because of global warming, The Arctic region is seeing a rise in rainfall that soon freezes afterward.
-This process is putting a huge strain on the animals of this region and with the continued effects of Arctic haze, the whole environment is at serious risk.
+This will be due to many factors including Arctic oil drilling which causes more pollution and sparks more severe climate changes.
+Because of global warming, the Arctic region is seeing a rise in rainfall that freezes soon after falling.
+This process is putting a huge strain on the wildlife of this region and with the continued effects of Arctic haze, the global environment is at serious risk.

 Photo Copyright and Credit